Barak Valley

-The Barak Valley is located in the southern region of the Indian state of Assam.
-The region is named after the Barak river.
-The Barak valley consists of three administrative districts of Assam - namely Cachar, Karimganj, and Hailakandi.
-The main, largest and capital city of the Valley is Silchar.
-Once North Cachar Hills was a part of the valley but In 1951 erstwhile Sub-Division was made a separate district and eventually curved out of Cachar.
-On 1 July 1983, Karimganj district was curved out from the eponymous subdivision of Cachar Valley.
-This was again repeated in 1989 with the creation of Hailakandi district.
+Barak Valley is the southernmost region and administrative division of the Indian state of Assam.
+It is named after the Barak River, whose watershed roughly forms its northern border.
+The Barak valley consists of three administrative districts of Assam namely - Cachar, Karimganj, and Hailakandi.
+The main and largest city is Silchar, which seats the headquarter of Cachar district and also serves as administrative divisional office of Barak valley division.
+The valley is bordered by Mizoram and Tripura to the south, Bangladesh and Meghalaya to the west and Manipur to the east respectively.
+Once North Cachar Hills was a part of Cachar district which became a subdivision in 1951 and eventually a separate district.
+On 1 July 1983, Karimganj district was curved out from the eponymous subdivision of Cachar district.
+In 1989, the subdivision of Hailakandi was upgraded into Hailakandi district.

 Etymology

-The name "Barak" has derived from the Dimasa words 'Bra' & 'Kro'.
+The name "Barak" has derived from the Dimasa words 'Bra' and 'Kro'.
 Bra means bifurcation and Kro upper means portion/stream.
-The river Barak is bifurcated near Haritikar in the Karimganj district in to Surma River and Kushiyara River respectively.
-The upstream of this bifurcated river was called Brakro by the local Dimasa people.
+The river Barak is bifurcated near Haritikar in the Karimganj district in to Surma River and Kushiyara River, respectively.
+The upstream of this bifurcated river was called "Brakro" by the Barman Kacharis of Cachar plains.

-Barak valley excluding Karimganj as a whole was once called or known as Cachar Valley and the origin of the name have two possibilities: The first theory suggests that it was named as such because of the Dimasa Kacharis kings who ruled the region as the original natives of Cachar Valley are known as Dimasa Cachari people and the second theory suggests that the word "Kachar" in Bengali language means a stretch of land at the foot of a mountain.
-Hence, it suggests that Cachar name might have been given by Bengalis of Sylhet as the land is surrounded by mountains from all the sides.